jolcese/corona/README.md

 * 0.0.1 - Initial version

 ## TO DO
-* Need to fix Initialize slider text on load
 * Add graphs starting at n th case / n th death
 * Add continent to data and ability to select
 * Highlight (black) line when overing
-* Deduplicate countries array
+* Remove access to local storage on getSourceData

 ## Authors